Innova Castle

 The observation that started everything

 The pattern we kept noticing was the same across industries: complex systems being analysed with tools that are fundamentally inadequate for the job.
 Financial risk measured with models that assume stability.
-Hydrocarbon exploration relying on methods that need thousands of data points.
+Behaviour monitoring relying on rigid rule-based thresholds.
 Signal detection using brute force search over massive datasets.

 Different industries, different data, different stakeholders.
 But the same underlying problem: conventional methods fail in environments where complexity, uncertainty, and rare events are the norm, not the exception.